vinaya-class/vinaya-class.github.io/src/pali-lessons.md

 ## Pāli Readings on Zoom

-Meetings on every **Wednesday 13:00** (Europe/Lisbon time), except when it falls on *uposatha* days, when the meeting is shifted to **Thursday**.
+Meetings on every **Wednesday 13:00** (Europe/Lisbon time), except when it falls on *uposatha* days; in those cases the meeting is shifted to **Thursday**.
+The meetings are about 1.5hr.

 Zoom Meeting: [Invite Link][zoom-link], Meeting ID: `871 8546 9048`, Passcode: `suttanta`

+Print the [pali-readings-next.pdf](./includes/docs/pali-readings-next.pdf), the PDF is updated the day before the meeting.

+The [pali-cheatsheet.pdf](./includes/docs/pali-cheatsheet.pdf) may also be useful.

-Print the [pali-readings-next.pdf](./includes/docs/pali-readings-next.pdf) and bring colour pens for marking the cases, at least
+Bring colour pens for marking the cases, at least
 <span style="color: red">red</span>,
 <span style="color: green">green</span> and
 <span style="color: blue">blue</span>